TL;DR

 How much does it cost to develop a food delivery app?

-The cost of building a food delivery app in 2025 varies widely based on scope, features, and scale.
-Below are the most common budget ranges drawn from real-world agency estimates:
+The cost of building a food delivery app in 2026 depends on your features, size, and launch goals.
+Here are the most common budget ranges based on agency pricing.

-💡 Industry Benchmark: Several agencies quote $60K–$150K to build an app comparable to DoorDash or Uber Eats, depending on custom features, integrations, and design quality.
+Industry Benchmark: Many agencies estimate $60K–$150K for an app similar to DoorDash or Uber Eats, depending on features, integrations, and design quality.

 Conclusion